scrapy/scrapy/docs/topics/spiders.rst

    ``process_request`` is a callable (or a string, in which case a method from the spider object with that name will be used) which will be called for every :class:`~scrapy.Request` extracted by this rule.
-This callable should take said request as first argument and the :class:`~scrapy.http.Response` from which the request originated as second argument.
+This callable should take said request as its first argument and the :class:`~scrapy.http.Response` from which the request originated as its second argument.
 It must return a ``Request`` object or ``None`` (to filter out the request).

    ``errback`` is a callable or a string (in which case a method from the spider